Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kinetic approach to viscosity and hydrodynamic equations

 \section{Kinetic approach to viscosity and hydrodynamic equations}

-In this Section, we derive the hydrodynamic equations of motion, i.e., the continuity and Navier-Stokes equations, for the linearized and two-band models of Weyl semimetals focusing on the role of the Fermi surface anisotropy and band structure topology.
+In this Section, to gain deeper insight into the role of the band structure in the viscoelastic and transport responses of Weyl semimetals, we derive the hydrodynamic equations of motion, i.e., the continuity and Navier-Stokes equations, for the linearized and two-band models of Weyl semimetals.
+We focus on the role of the Fermi-surface anisotropy and band structure topology.
 The latter is quantified by the separation between the Weyl nodes.
 We show that the anomalous part of the viscoelasticity tensor does not appear in the standard approach based on the Boltzmann equation~\cite{Huang:book,Landau:t10-1995}.
-Indeed, the stress-stress response used in Sec.~\ref{sec:Kubo} and current-current response are not guaranteed to give the same results for the fluid viscosity~\footnote{For Galilean-invariant systems, one can derive microscopic expressions for the viscosity tensor by equating the coefficients in the current response to a vector potential to the current-current response functions~\cite{Conti-Vignale:1999}.
-The connection to a more rigorous approach based on the stress-stress correlation function follows from the fact that the current density is proportional to the momentum density, therefore its time derivative is proportional to the divergence of the stress tensor.}; see Ref.~\cite{Principi-Polini:2016} for the corresponding discussion in graphene.
-As we demonstrate below, while the ``matter" terms, i.e., components of the viscosity tensor determined by the Fermi surface properties, agree in the Kubo and kinetic formalisms, the topological terms are absent in the latter.
-We trace this difference to the contribution of the filled states below the Fermi surface: while these states affect the viscoelastic response, only the Fermi surface properties determine the viscosity of the electron fluid flow in the kinetic approach.
+Indeed, the stress-stress response used in Sec.~\ref{sec:Kubo} and current-current response are not guaranteed to give the same results for the fluid viscosity;~\footnote{For Galilean-invariant systems, one can derive microscopic expressions for the viscosity tensor by equating the current-current response functions and the coefficients in the current response to a vector potential~\cite{Conti-Vignale:1999}.
+The connection to a more rigorous approach based on the stress-stress correlation function follows from the fact that the current density is proportional to the momentum density, therefore its time derivative is proportional to the divergence of the stress tensor.} see Ref.~\cite{Principi-Polini:2016} for the corresponding discussion in graphene.
+As we demonstrate below, while the ``matter" terms, i.e., components of the viscosity tensor determined by the Fermi-surface properties, agree in the Kubo and kinetic formalisms, the topological terms are absent in the latter.
+We trace this difference to the contribution of the filled states below the Fermi-surface: while these states affect the viscoelastic response, only the Fermi-surface properties determine the viscosity of the electron fluid flow in the kinetic approach.
 A similar situation is realized for the anomalous Hall effect or Chern-Simons contributions in the electric current; see, e.g., Ref.~\cite{Gorbar:2017wpi} for a detailed discussion.